"What's this? Why don't I own this? Why don't I own this?"

 Daniel: "Well, if it's in me, it's in you.
 There are times when I look at people and I see nothing worth liking.
 I want to earn enough money that I can get away from everyone."

-It's more likely from that conversation that Daniel is not a standard textbook sociopath, but more a man so let down by others he feels nothing but contempt.
+It's more likely from that conversation that Daniel is not a standard textbook sociopath (one who is simply born with a defective brain), but more a man so let down by others he feels nothing but contempt, and years of misanthropy has made him into a sociopath.

 Soundtrack Dissonance: In the end, the movie lives up to its title.
 Civilized men return to their animal selves, brutality reigns, blood is had—blackout to credits with a rollicking performance of a Brahms Violin Concerto so you can dance your way out of the theater.